Determinacy: Applications to decidability of certain second-order theories

 In 1969, Michael O. Rabin proved that the monadic second-order theory of n successors (S2S for n = 2) is decidable.
 A key component of the proof requires showing determinacy of parity games, which lie in the third level of the Borel hierarchy.

+Wadge determinacy

-Wadge determinacyWadge determinacy is the statement that for all pairs A, B of subsets of Baire space, the Wadge game G(A ,B) is determined.
+Wadge determinacy is the statement that for all pairs A, B of subsets of Baire space, the Wadge game G(A, B) is determined.
 Similarly for a pointclass Γ, Γ Wadge determinacy is the statement that for all sets A, B in Γ, the Wadge game G(A, B) is determined.

 Wadge determinacy implies the semilinear ordering principle for the Wadge order.
 Another consequence of Wadge determinacy is the perfect set property.

 In general, Γ Wadge determinacy is a consequence of the determinacy of Boolean combinations of sets in Γ. In the projective hierarchy, Π11 Wadge determinacy is equivalent to Π11 determinacy, as proved by Leo Harrington.
 This result was extended by Hjorth to prove that Π12 Wadge determinacy (and in fact the semilinear ordering principle for Π12) already implies Π12 determinacy.